LeoJoaquinO/tienda_ecommerce/README.md

 -   **Product Management:** An admin dashboard to easily create, edit, and delete products.
 -   **Shopping Cart:** A persistent client-side shopping cart that remembers items between visits.
 -   **Secure Payments:** Ready for production with a secure server-side integration for Mercado Pago using the Checkout API (Payment Bricks).
+-   **Newsletter Integration:** Connects to Mailchimp for easy subscriber management.
 -   **AI Recommendations:** Includes a Genkit-powered AI agent for intelligent product recommendations.
 -   **Easy Deployment:** Comes with multiple deployment guides for different needs.